Learn how AQHA takes an active role in the political, legislative and regulatory process.

 The American Quarter Horse Association continues to increase its role in public policy and advocacy concerning the American Quarter Horse and all horses.
 Learn how AQHA is taking an active role in the political, legislative and regulatory process.
 In addition to increasing advocacy of the American Quarter Horse in public policy, AQHA continues to keep the horse as its foremost concern by providing programs to members promoting the health and wellbeing of their America Quarter Horse.

 AQHA has established a Political Action Committee with the goal of educating members of Congress about the size and scope of the American Quarter Horse industry.
 The PAC is a campaigning method that is funded only by donations.
 With the AQHA Political Action Committee, members have the opportunity to contribute funds to ensure AQHA’s voice in Washington, D.C., is strong and powerful.
 The PAC’s aim is to secure resources to make an impact on the horse industry and those who are involved with it by supporting elected officials in Washington, D.C., or candidates seeking federal legislative offices.
-You can make a contribution online or call AQHA at (806) 376-4811 and ask for the public policy department.
+You can make a contribution by calling AQHA at (806) 376-4811 and ask for the public policy department.

 Q-Contact was created to develop a key contact system to enable AQHA to expand its efforts in national public policy work.
 Q-Contact advocacy is based on select industry leaders developing a strong working relationship with lawmakers and their staff.
 The Q-Contact program goal is to identify and empower at least 50 members – at least one in each state – to develop key constituent relationships with selected members of Congress who might be in a position to advance policies and regulatory goals of AQHA.
 Q-Contacts are working to become a reliable resource and expert partner for lawmakers and their staffs.